-News Center > Entergy Arkansas names Considine, Thompson to VP positions
+News Release > Entergy Arkansas names Considine, Thompson to VP positions

 Entergy Arkansas names Considine, Thompson to VP positions